Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ### Adapting and Retrying Requests

 Most web services these days are behind some sort of authentication system.
 One of the more common ones today is OAuth.
 This generally involves generating an access token authorizing your application or user to call the various supported web services.
-While creating these initial access tokens can be laborsome, it can be even more complicated when your access token expires and you need to fetch a new one.
+While creating these initial access tokens can be laborious, it can be even more complicated when your access token expires and you need to fetch a new one.
 There are many thread-safety issues that need to be considered.

 The `RequestAdapter` and `RequestRetrier` protocols were created to make it much easier to create a thread-safe authentication system for a specific set of web services.